cuba-platform/dashboard-addon/README.md

 - referenceName - the attribute, which will be searched for a dashboard in a database.
 - jsonPath - the classPath to the dashboard json file.
 - class - the controller class of the dashboard-ui, one have to  inherited from he com.audimex.dashboard.web.dashboard.frames.ui_component.WebDashboardFrame
-- timerDelay - the time period in seconds for refresh a dashboard-ui.

 ***Note:*** when embedding a dashboard, you must specify the referenceName or jsonPath attribute.
 When specifying at the same time, the attribute referenceName takes precedence over jsonPath.
 #### Parameter tag attributes